Bryce-Black/MailManTime-VR/README.md

 - Grab with squeeze/select

 Contributing
-I welcome contributions to PaperJam-VR.
+I welcome contributions to MailManTime-VR.
 If you have any ideas for new features or bug fixes, please open an issue or submit a pull request.